Using Litestream as a Go Library

 Troubleshooting

-• “database is locked” errors: Ensure you set PRAGMA busy_timeout on your application’s SQLite connection.
+• “database is locked” errors: Ensure you set busy_timeout via DSN parameters (e.g., ?_pragma=busy_timeout(5000)).
 A value of 5000ms (5 seconds) works well.
+Using ExecContext with PRAGMA statements only affects one connection in the pool.

-• WAL mode not enabled: The application must enable WAL mode on its own connection.
+• WAL mode not enabled: Set journal_mode via DSN parameters (e.g., ?_pragma=journal_mode(wal)).
 Litestream requires WAL mode for replication.

 • No replication occurring: Verify the store is opened successfully and that your replica client has valid credentials.